Cloud computing issues: Cloud Migration Challenges

+Leaky Abstractions

+Cloud computing abstractions aim to simplify resource management, but leaky abstractions can expose underlying complexities.
+These variations in abstraction quality depend on the cloud vendor, service and architecture.
+Mitigating leaky abstractions requires users to understand the implementation details and limitations of the cloud services they utilize.

 Privacy

 The increased use of cloud computing services such as Gmail and Google Docs has pressed the issue of privacy concerns of cloud computing services to the utmost importance.
 The provider of such services lie in a position such that with the greater use of cloud computing services has given access to a plethora of data.
 This access has the immense risk of data being disclosed either accidentally or deliberately.
 The privacy of the companies can be compromised as all the information is sent to the cloud service provider.
 Privacy advocates have criticized the cloud model for giving hosting companies' greater ease to control—and thus, to monitor at will—communication between host company and end user, and access user data (with or without permission).
 Instances such as the secret NSA program, working with AT&T, and Verizon, which recorded over 10 million telephone calls between American citizens, causes uncertainty among privacy advocates, and the greater powers it gives to telecommunication companies to monitor user activity.
 A cloud service provider (CSP) can complicate data privacy because of the extent of virtualization (virtual machines) and cloud storage used to implement cloud service.
 CSP operations, customer or tenant data may not remain on the same system, or in the same data center or even within the same provider's cloud; this can lead to legal concerns over jurisdiction.

-While there have been efforts (such as US-EU Safe Harbor) to "harmonise" the legal environment, providers such as Amazon still cater to major markets (typically to the United States and the European Union) by deploying local infrastructure and allowing customers to select "regions and availability zones".
+While there have been efforts (such as US-EU Safe Harbor) to "harmonize" the legal environment, providers such as Amazon still cater to major markets (typically to the United States and the European Union) by deploying local infrastructure and allowing customers to select "regions and availability zones".
 Cloud computing poses privacy concerns because the service provider can access the data that is on the cloud at any time.
 It could accidentally or deliberately alter or even delete information.
 This becomes a major concern as these service providers employ administrators, which can leave room for potential unwanted disclosure of information on the cloud.

-Other technical issues
+Technical issues

 Sometimes there can be some technical issues like servers might be down so at that time it becomes difficult to gain access to the resources at any time and from anywhere e.g. non-availability of services can be due to denial of service attack.
 To use the technique of cloud computing there should always be a strong internet connection without which we would not be able to take advantage of the cloud computing.
-The other issue related to the cloud computing is that it consumes the great power of the physical devices such as a smartphone.
+The other issue related to the cloud computing is that it consumes the great power of physical devices such as a smartphone.